CS1102proj-Cache/CS1102/contents/principles_of_cache_operation.md

 <h5><b>B. Performance Evaluation: Cache Hits and Cache Misses</b></h5>

-A cache hit refers to a successful data retrieval from the cache, given that the cache contains the required data.
-In contrast, a cache miss occurs when data cannot be found in the cache.
+A <b>cache hit</b> refers to a successful data retrieval from the cache, given that the cache contains the required data.
+In contrast, a <b>cache miss</b> occurs when data cannot be found in the cache.
 In the case of a cache miss, the required data must be fetched from a slower memory unit like the main memory.
 A cache miss penalty is then incurred, which is the additional time or delay.
 As a result, memory access time would increase.<br/> <br/>
 Cache performance can be measured by hit rate and miss rate.
 Hit rate is the percentage of cache hits, <br/> <br/>

 <b><i>Hit rate</i></b> =  (Number of cache hits / Number of cache accesses) * 100% <br/><br/>